Best Golf Mats

 Primary Use of Golfing Mats

 First off, what are you planning to do with this mat?
-Is it a small mat to hit golf balls casually in the backyard or are you creating your own golf simulator?
+Is it a small mat to hit golf balls casually in the backyard or are you creating your own diy golf simulator

-These two situations are very different and usually require different types of mats.
+Each situation is very different and usually requires different types of mats.
 Plus, if you’re planning on using it indoors vs. outdoors or both, this should also play a factor as well.
 The last thing you want to do is buy an indoor mat and leave it outside and lose out on your investment when it rains.
+(Make sure to read our article about outdoor golf simulators.)

 Step one in picking the mat for your game is to get clear about what you want the mat for now and in the future as well.
 If you plan on creating a more in-depth at home setup, make sure to buy accordingly so you don’t have to purchase another down the road.